PFPE/gravgui/readme.md

 ## Installation instructions
 ### C++ executable
-Pre-compiled binaries for Windows, MacOS, and Linux are *not yet* available but they will be, once I figure out github actions.
+Pre-compiled binaries for Windows, MacOS, and Ubuntu Linux are *not yet* available but they will be, once I figure out github actions.
+They will still need to be run within a terminal, but fear not, that is quite easy!
+Unless you are running windows, in which case, sorry and best of luck.

 In the meantime, everything can be compiled on your local machine using gcc/g++ provided you have the requisite gtk3 libraries installed.
-To do this with cmake, run the following:

-`mkdir build`
-`cd build`
-`cmake ..`
-`make`

-To do this without cmake, you can run the provided `make_gui` script in your favorite shell.
+There is a makefile provided that you can use if you have `make` installed (and also `pkg-config`).

+If you're starting with a fresh install of ubuntu 22.04, you will need to install libgtk-3-dev at minimum (probably also make, maybe also gcc and g++).

 ## Usage
 Run the compiled program from a terminal.
-Instructions for how to set this up with a launcher/icon in the more familiar way will be added if I ever figure out how to do that.

 ## Documentation
 Feel free to dive into the code comments, for now!
 A full manual for the GUI is in the works and will be added here once it exists.